Pumpkin Pie Hummus

 Prep: 10 minutes

-Servings: 14 servines (about 2 Tablespoons each)
+Servings: 14 (about 2 Tbsp)

 Ingredients

-• 15 oz. can chickpeas, rinsed, drained, and dried on a paper towel (reserve liquid)
+• 15 oz. can chickpeas , rinsed, drained, and dried on a paper towel (reserve liquid)

 • 1/2 cup pumpkin puree

-• Tablespoons honey , agave, or maple syrup
+• Tablespoons honey or maple syrup

 • teaspoon vanilla extract